Online Policy League 2022 Number 1

 - There will be one div of Novice, first-years-only in any HS debate, using the season’s novice packet; Sheryl Kaczmarek of Lexington HS will manage the packet issues.

 - There will be a division of JV.

 Former Middle School debaters will be placed at their coaches’ discretion, but should not be placed in the Novice division before December unless their middle school experience is very limited.
 The goal of the league is to provide an educational experience, which should be the coaches’ guiding principle.
 Actual Middle Schoolers are not accepted as entrants.

 Registration for the Saturday events closes the prior Tuesday with a fee freeze at noon; we need to have serious commitments from schools that wish to enter, and this slight fee freeze will help with that, as this is when we must order NSDA Campus rooms..
 Fees will be billed after each event.
 Registrants must check in online tournament day by 9:00 a.m.

 Rounds would be entirely virtual regardless of the status of anything else happening that day, and discrete to OPL.
-Tabbing handled by Jim Menick and Sheryl Kaczmarek.
+Tabbing handled by Jim Menick, Sheryl Kaczmarek, and Janet Novack.
 Volunteers welcome, especially folks interested in learning tabroom.com, but all teams must cover all of their judging obligations with active judges.